-The Great Wall is an essential stop on any trip to China.
-The Great Wall stretches across several provinces of northern China but Beijing is usually considered the main gateway to the Great Wall since there are several world famous sections of the Great Wall in the suburbs of Beijing, including Badaling, Mutianyu, Jiankou, Jinshanling, and Simatai.
+The Great Wall of China is an essential stop on any trip to China.
+The Great Wall stretches across several provinces of northern China but Beijing is usually considered the main gateway to the Great Wall since there are several world famous sections of the Great Wall in the suburbs of Beijing, including Badaling Great Wall, Mutianyu Great Wall, Jinshanling Great Wall, Simatai Great Wall, Gubeikou Great Wall and Jiankou Great Wall.
 These sections were built during the Ming dynasty between the 14th and 17th centuries and have been well preserved.

 Mutianyu Great Wall, which is about 70km or one and a half hour drive in normal traffic from downtown, is just as close as Badaling but offers a much preferable experience.
 Mutianyu offers wonderful Great Wall views with much fewer tourists and makes a great choice for a half-day trip.
-You can even take a thrilling toboggan ride down the side of the Wall on the way back down!
-We usually combine Mutianyu Great Wall with a trip to the Ming Tombs to make a perfect one-day tour.
+You can even take the thrilling Mutianyu toboggan ride down the side of the Wall on the way back down!
+We usually combine Mutianyu Great Wall with a trip to the Ming Tombs to make a perfect Great Wall Mutianyu and the Ming Tombs one-day tour.

 The Jiankou and Simatai sections are both famous for their steep climbs.
 If you are visiting these two sections, be prepared for a serious hike — you may even need to climb on your hands and knees!